NOMO-Gabriel/api_NOMO/README.md

 The API uses JWT (JSON Web Tokens) for authentication.
 To access protected routes, include the `Authorization` header with the token in your requests.

 ## Modeling
-The API modelingis available at [modeling](/about/1-Modeling/modeling.md).
+The API modeling is available at [modeling](/about/1-Modeling/modeling.md).

 ## Documentation